Daytime MBA Courses

 The Duke MBA–Daytime program combines a foundational core of required courses with generous opportunities for students to pursue their interests and broaden their expertise through electives.

 Study is structured around 6-week terms rather than quarters or semesters.
-Each course meets for 2 hours and 15 minutes twice per week.
-Structuring the program in terms allows students to take more courses.
-Longer class periods give you as much class time per term as other business schools provide during a semester.
-Longer class periods enable faculty to cover complex topics during a single session and offer ample time for simulations, case presentations, questions, and discussion.
-They also offer the time for meaningful interaction with visiting members of the business community.
+Each course meets for 2 hours and 15 minutes, two times per week.
+Structuring the program in terms allows students to take more courses and the longer class periods give you as much class time per term as other business schools provide during a semester.
+Faculty can cover complex topics during a single session and offer ample time for simulations, case presentations, questions, and discussion.
+Longer class periods also offer the time for meaningful interaction with visiting members of the business community.

 Some classes meet on Mondays and Thursdays, while others meet on Tuesdays and Fridays.
-Classes do not meet on Wednesdays.
+Classes do not meet on Wednesdays (except during Global Institute).

 The Daytime MBA program begins with a 4-week Global Institute held in August.
 The institute features 3 core courses: Leadership, Ethics, and Organizations; Global Institutions and Environments; and Consequential Leadership.
 The Global Institute begins the process of helping you become a collaborative leader with a deep understanding of the multifaceted global business environment.